nextguyover/Confab-Docs/docs/quick-start/index.md

 ## What You Need

 Confab backend requires a server to run on.
-Most OSs and architectures are supported(1); we provide a docker image, scripts for x64 Debian-based linux distributions and native builds for several platforms.
+Most OSs and architectures are supported(1); we provide a Docker image, scripts for x64 Debian-based linux distributions and native builds for several platforms.
 Additionally, you will need some way to execute commands on your server, e.g. SSH.
 { .annotate }

 1. Confab backend is written in ASP.NET Core, and can run on Linux, Windows, macOS, and more.